Welcome to Stripe.

 a.
 Stripe Connect: The terms in this section only apply if you choose to connect your Stripe Account to a platform provider (each a “Platform”) using the Stripe Connect service.

 Stripe Connect allows Platforms to help you administer your Stripe Account and provide additional services directly to you or your Customers.
 You can connect your Stripe Account to Platforms when you register for your Stripe Account, or through the Dashboard.
 To use Stripe Connect, you must also agree to the Stripe Connected Account Agreement.
-When you connect your Stripe Account to a Platform, you authorise Stripe to permit the Platform to: (i) access your Stripe Account and any Data (as defined in Section C) contained in your Stripe Account; (ii) create and manage Transactions with your Customers; and (iii) deduct amounts (for example, fees for use of the Platform) from funds payable to you from Transactions occurring in connection with the Platform (“Platform Fees”).
+When you connect your Stripe Account to a Platform, you authorise Stripe to permit the Platform to: (i) access your Stripe Account and any Data (as defined in Section D) contained in your Stripe Account; (ii) assist you with creating and managing Transactions with your Customers; and (iii) deduct amounts (for example, fees for use of the Platform) from funds payable to you from Transactions occurring in connection with the Platform (“Platform Fees”).
 You must separately agree with the Platform to pay any Platform Fees, and any Platform Fees will be in addition to Fees.

 Once you have authorised a Platform to connect to your Stripe Account, the Platform will continue to have access to your Stripe Account and will be authorised to perform the functions described in the Stripe Connected Account Agreement until you specifically withdraw your authorisation by changing the Stripe Connect settings in the Dashboard.